|Approver(s)||@stgraber @tomp @sdeziel|

 This DNS server will be authoritative only and will be intended to mostly serve zone transfer requests to an external DNS infrastructure.

-LXD will be tracking DNS zones on a per project basis (part of the network feature) but DNS zones will have to be globally unique.
+LXD will be tracking DNS zones on a per project basis (part of the network feature) but DNS zone names will have to be globally unique.

 Networks can then be tied to DNS zones for both forward and reverse records.
 Doing so will populate the selected zones with records for each instance.
 This will only happen for instance addresses which aren’t behind NAT.
-It will also be restricted to addresses which are known by LXD directly through its database records (the instances can’t be trusted to provide this information).
+It will also be restricted to addresses which are known by LXD directly through its current lease records.

 Automatic records are expected for: